Delhi Mayor convenes high-level meeting to review ongoing special cleanliness drive - The Statesman

 Dr Oberoi acknowledged efforts made under the special cleanliness drive but emphasised that unauthorised dumping of garbage in various locations remains an issue, along with garbage collection from PWD roads.

-She urged the MCD and other civic agencies to coordinate more effectively, pointing out that challenges related to manpower shortages are delaying the removal of debris and garbage in some areas.
+She urged the MCD and other civic agencies to coordinate more effectively, pointing out that challenges related to manpower shortages were delaying the removal of debris and garbage in some areas.

 The Mayor directed the DCs to maintain rigorous oversight of garbage collection and waste management activities, including lifting of C&D waste and road cleaning.
 JEs and SIs will be held accountable, with regular certification processes in place to ensure transparency.